haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 * Change the template engine from Velocity to Freemarker
 * Allow to customize the report fields
 * Externalize more strings for localization
+* Reduce the SQL queries in schedule task by caching objects
 * Support German language (Contributor: Marco Gantenbein)
 * Other minor improvements